 Wednesday 11 December 2024, Four Poets Series at The Wheatsheaf

-I’m so looking forward to being back in the beautiful, historic upstairs room of The Wheatsheaf for a reading again, after many years since my last time there.
-As the pub website says, their infamous customers and performers include Anthony Burgess and Dylan Thomas, among many more recent others… The night is part of Roisin Tierney’s ‘Four Poets Series’ and I’m delighted to be reading with some wonderful poets.
-Do come along — it would be lovely to see you at my last reading of the year.
+It was wonderful being back in the beautiful, historic upstairs room of The Wheatsheaf for a reading again, after many years since my last time there.
+As the pub website says, their infamous customers and performers include Anthony Burgess and Dylan Thomas, among many more recent others… The night was art of Roisin Tierney’s ‘Four Poets Series’ and I read along with Helen Ivory, Martin Figura, David Crystal and Peter Daniels (yes, I know that makes five!).

 Wednesday 30 October 2024, D.H.
 Lawrence Celebration, London Literature Festival at the National Poetry Library, Southbank Centre